Bono: Collaborations

-In addition to his work with U2, Bono has collaborated with Frank Sinatra, Johnny Cash, Willie Nelson, Luciano Pavarotti, Sinéad O'Connor, Green Day, Tom Petty, Roy Orbison, Bob Dylan, Patti Smith, Tina Turner, B.B.
-King and Zucchero.
-He has recorded with Ray Charles, Quincy Jones, Kirk Franklin, Bruce Springsteen, Tony Bennett, Clannad, The Corrs, Wyclef Jean, Kylie Minogue, Carl Perkins, and Herbert Grönemeyer.
-On Robbie Robertson's 1987 eponymous album, he played bass guitar and sang.
+In addition to his work with U2, Bono has received co-writing or singing credits on 80 solo and collaborative works.
+He has worked with artists that include Frank Sinatra, Johnny Cash, Willie Nelson, Luciano Pavarotti, Sinéad O'Connor, Green Day, Tom Petty, Roy Orbison, Bob Dylan, Patti Smith, Tina Turner, B.B.
+King, Zucchero, Ray Charles, Quincy Jones, Kirk Franklin, Bruce Springsteen, Tony Bennett, Clannad, the Corrs, Wyclef Jean, Kylie Minogue, Carl Perkins, and Herbert Grönemeyer.
+On Robbie Robertson's 1987 eponymous album, he played bass guitar on one track, and sang on another.
 For Michael Hutchence's 1999 posthumous eponymous album, Bono and producer Andy Gill completed the unfinished song "Slide Away" by writing an additional verse and recording vocals by Bono.
 In 2015, he collaborated with African stars D'banj, Waje and Omotola Jalade Ekeinde for a women's empowerment song entitled "Strong Girl".

 Bono and the Edge have written and recorded several songs together outside of U2.
 They wrote the musical score for the Royal Shakespeare Company's London stage adaptation of A Clockwork Orange, which opened in 1990.
 The duo also wrote the eponymous theme song of the 1995 James Bond film GoldenEye, which was performed by Tina Turner.
 Bono and the Edge ventured into theatre again when they composed the music and lyrics for the Broadway musical Spider-Man: Turn Off the Dark; they were featured on the soundtrack's single "Rise Above 1" with Reeve Carney in 2011.
 The duo collaborated with Jay-Z and Rihanna for the 2010 song "Stranded (Haiti Mon Amour)", which benefitted the Hope for Haiti Now relief telethon for the 2010 Haiti earthquake.
 Bono and the Edge were featured on the song "We Are the People" by Dutch DJ Martin Garrix, which served as the official song of the UEFA Euro 2020 tournament and was released on 14 May 2021.

 On 17 March 2020, Bono performed a new song, "Let Your Love Be Known", via livestream to fans during the COVID-19 pandemic.
 On 24 March, the song was released on YouTube, retitled "#SING4LIFE", as a collaboration with will.i.am, Jennifer Hudson, and Yoshiki.
+Bono has worked with numerous hip-hop artists, including DMX on his 2021 song "Skyscrapers" and Lil Wayne on his 2025 song "The Days".
+For Halsey's 2025 For My Last Trick: The Tour, Bono voiced the Rabbit character during a series of Alice in Wonderland-themed interstitial videos between songs.